zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yvonne says she doesn’t have any mortgages or loans .
 She doesn’t have any “cars to maintain” – that is, to keep in good runni ng order.
 She doesn’t have any “jets” (jets) to fuel.
 A “jet” is a fast airplane.
 Here it probably refers to a small airplane owned by a rich person.
 Yvonne says she do esn’t have to worry about fueling, or putting gasoline into, her own jet.
 Dyl an says, “You’re right,” meaning you are correct.
 “You should be counting your bless ings.”

 “To count (count) your blessings” is an expression that means to recognize the good things in your life – to appreciate and be tha nkful for the good things you have in your life.
 It could be used by someone who has problems and is telling another person that he should be thankful for not h aving the problems that the person speaking has.
-It might also be used simply t o tell someone who is unhappy or complaining about his life that he shoul d be happier because he has good things.
+It might also be used simply to tell someone who is unhappy or complaining about his life that he shoul d be happier because he has good things.
 He should count his blessings.

 Now let’s listen to the dialogue, this time at a normal speed.